 MITIE is a not-for-profit incorporated association that exists for its members.
-As of January 2017 there are over 1500 active members from all Australian States and Territories and New Zealand.
+As of March 2019 there are approximately 2500 active members from all Australian States and Territories and New Zealand.
 Members come from a diverse range of backgrounds across education systems and sectors in Australia and surrounding regions.
 MITIE also welcomes individuals from commercial organisations that provide ICT-related goods and services to educational institutions.

 MITIE members during a lunch break at the Term 4 Conference 2017 held at Microsoft's offices in Sydney